Help & Advice Articles, Videos and How-to-Guides

 Secondary waterproofing layer:

 3. Cover the surface with Geodrain cavity drainage membrane.

 4. Cap off the open top edge of the membrane using Geodrain Capping Strips

-Multi Tight is made of a solvent-free, polymer modified mineral waterproofing grout and a bituminous thick coating that is used to flexibly waterproof structures.
+Multi Tight is made of a solvent-free, polymer-modified mineral waterproofing grout and a bituminous thick coating that is used to flexibly waterproof structures.
 The flexibility is key as it means that it is able to cope with expansion as well as bridge cracks that may emerge.
 Multi Tight is able to form a strong adhesion to all mineral substrates as well as existing bitumen-based substrates.
-It remains water pressure tight even with a negative water load meaning that you can be confident in
+It remains water pressure tight even with a negative water load, meaning that you can be confident in its performance.

-PermaSEAL 8 Geodrain cavity drainage membrane, this product allows water to freely drain through the filter fabric into the cavity.
+PermaSEAL 8 Geodrain external waterproofing membrane allows water to freely drain through the filter fabric into the cavity.

-If you have any questions in relation to external waterproofing or basement waterproofing in general then get in touch.
-One of our technical advisors will be more than happy to discuss your situation or provide a quote on 0117 982 3282.
+If you have any questions in relation to external waterproofing or basement waterproofing in general get in touch.
+One of our technical advisers will be more than happy to discuss your situation or provide a quote on 0117 982 3282.
 For our contractors, we offer PermaSEAL's Geodrain membrane in bulk with significant savings.